neurodevs/node-test-counter/README.md

 node-test-counter is a lightweight utility for scanning multiple repositories and counting the number of test cases across them.
 It’s useful for keeping track of testing coverage across a monorepo or ecosystem of packages.

+If you install the package globally, there is a CLI that you can use with a simple `count-tests [...]` on the command-line.

 ## Installation

 ### Package Installation